vincehacks/REST-API/README.md

 - **PUT** : 201- Created; 404 - Not Found; 406 - Not Acceptable (format)
 - **DELETE** : 200 - OK; 404 - Not Found

-#### View Resolvers
+#### VIEW RESOLVERS

 - Determines what format responses are sent in
-- When we are dealing with REST we typically don;t have a view, think of it as the XML being spit out as our view
+- When we are dealing with REST we typically don't have a view, think of it as the XML being spit out as our view
 - RESTful services are more likely to return the object
   - We usually use a `ContentNegotiationConfigurer`